Foundation / Corporation

 Princess Grace Foundation (PGF) - USA

-Scholarships, apprenticeships, and fellowships ranging from $7,500 to $30,000 to USA students and individual artists for professional training in the theater arts.
+Scholarships, apprenticeships, and fellowships of up to $30,000 to USA students and individual artists for professional training in the theater arts.
 Funding is intended to support tuition costs for students in their final year, as well as artistic fees and salaries for mentorships and mainstage production work.

-- Fellowship applies to an individual artist who will have a substantial relationship with the nominating company.
-The Fellowship looks to give an individual the opportunity to assume significant artistic responsibilities on one or more production(s) in the company’s mainstage season during the grant period (e.g., director, lead actor, or primary designer on a production).
+Fellowship applies to an individual artist who will have a substantial relationship with the nominating company.
+This artist will assume significant responsibilities on one or more production(s) in the company’s mainstage season during the grant period (e.g., director, lead actor, or primary designer on a production).
 Significant responsibility for a second stage season will also be considered (e.g., director, lead actor, or primary designer).

 GrantWatch ID#: 180032

 Princess Grace Theater Awards grants average between $15,000-$30,000.

 The grant period is September 1, 2020 to August 31, 2020.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 150 E 58th Street, New York, NY 10155